department-of-veterans-affairs/va-digital-service-handbook/_pages/resources/design.md

 **Plain-language content is a cornerstone of the Veteran Tools Platform design philosophy.**

-When you're designing mockups or prototypes, be sure they include well-written content that follow the <a title="Go to content guide" href="https://github.com/department-of-veterans-affairs/vets.gov-content-style-guide" target="_blank">content guidelines</a>.
+When you're designing mockups or prototypes, be sure they include well-written content that follow the [content style guide]({{site.baseurl}}/resources/content).

 <a href="#">Return to top</a>